purgatoryforcookies/nest-sandbox/README.md

 # Nestjs sandbox

 Sandbox creates real users into keycloak for authentication and authorization.
 Few identity providers have been configured.
-Uses regular OIDC flow for token exchange (PKCE).
+Uses authorization code flow with pkce on client side.

 Users are cleaned from the databases on a regular basis.
 Once user is authenticated, they can store bookmarks in the site.